CommonAccord/Site-Org/Doc/HumanDynamics/DataSharing/Form_T01_V02.md

 2.1.Sec=Notwithstanding anything to the contrary in this Agreement, {P2.Handle} shall not provide {P1.Handle} with any {Personally-Identifiable_Information}.

-2.2.Sec=For purposes of this Agreement, {Personally-Identifiable_Information} is any information that, when used alone or combined with other data, may be used to identify any individuals, including {P2.Handle}, employees, clients, suppliers, or other third parties and which includes, but is not limited to, an individual’s name, mailing address, email address, phone number, account information, title, birth date, gender, occupation, or other information that is unique to or permits identification of that individual.
+2.2.Sec=For purposes of this Agreement, {Personally-Identifiable_Information} is any information that, when used alone or combined with other data, may be used to identify any individuals, including {P2.Handle}, employees, clients, suppliers, or other third parties and which includes, but is not limited to, an individual's name, mailing address, email address, phone number, account information, title, birth date, gender, occupation, or other information that is unique to or permits identification of that individual.

 3.Ti=Limitations on Use